zshi74/Python-Programming/Spa Day/README.md

 * $20 for a 15-minute massage
 * $30 for a 30-minute massage
 * $60 for a 60-minute massage

-We'll be writing a program to help the physical therapy students schedule their days and calculate how much money they will be raising for the Doctor of Physical TherapyLinks to an external site. program.
+We'll be writing a program to help the physical therapy students schedule their days and calculate how much money they will be raising for the Doctor of Physical Therapy program.

 ## Program Stucture